rochiecuevas/USGS-earthquakes/README.md

 # 24-hour Earthquake Monitoring
 ![cracked-road](https://github.com/rochiecuevas/USGS-earthquakes/blob/master/Resources/earthquake.jpg)

             "I can feel the earth move under my feet"

     – Carole King

+Not all earthquakes are preceptible to people, though.
+Which is why it is a good thing that the United States Geological Survey (USGS) has been established to monitor geological hazards... like earthquakes.

-The United States Geological Survey (USGS) Earthquake Hazards Programme provides real-time data about earthquakes. __Today's Earthquakes__ maps the [earthquake data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson) collected by the USGS for the past 24 hours (updated every five minutes), and provides their magnitudes, significance, and depths.
+The USGS Earthquake Hazards Programme provides real-time data about earthquakes. __Today's Earthquakes__ maps the [earthquake data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson) collected by the USGS for the past 24 hours (updated every five minutes), and provides their magnitudes, significance, and depths.

 The map has three tile layers corresponding to different ways to view terrain and geography information (dark ,satellite, and street).
 Earthquake information is overlaid as circles such that whatever tile layer is chosen, earthquake locations are included in the rendering.